 Once you have completed your application and have been approved for a cash advance, most reputable pre-settlement funding companies will be able to transfer money to you within one to three business days.

-Nonrecourse funding means that if you do not settle or win your case, then you are not responsible for paying back your cash advance.
+Non-recourse funding means that if you do not settle or win your case, then you are not responsible for paying back your cash advance or any amounts to the litigation funding company.
 You should confirm this with the pre-settlement funding company.
-You don’t want to be on the hook for repayment (plus interest, potentially) if you do not resolve your case.
+You don’t want to be on the hook for repayment as if it were a loan (plus interest, potentially) if your case is unsuccessful or you don’t collect anything.

 News and Tips